iamnswamyg/ION/README.md

    - Who are Volue's main customer segments, and can you provide examples of the company's market position?

    #### Suggested Answer:
    - Volue empowers the green transition for various customer segments, including utilities, large end consumers, grid operators, and infrastructure builders.
-We are a market leader in Europe, serving eight of the ten largest European utilities and holding a strong position among Nordic grid operators, municipalities, and infrastructure developers.
+Vloue is a market leader in Europe, serving eight of the ten largest European utilities and holding a strong position among Nordic grid operators, municipalities, and infrastructure developers.

 ---